github-developer/github-app-template/README.md

 2. In another terminal window: `bundle exec ruby template_server.rb`
 3. View the default Sinatra app at `localhost:3000`.

-## Notes
-The Joulescope Python scripts fail to run if the Joulescope GUI is open.

 ## Troubleshooting
 All the calls to and from the Github API from this application are logged here: https://github.com/settings/apps/in-office-power-consumption-tester/advanced